MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 - Select **Allow requestors to approve their own changes** to allow a PR's creator to vote on its approval.
 Otherwise, the creator can still vote **Approve** on the PR, but their vote won't count toward the minimum number of reviewers.

 - Select **Prohibit the most recent pusher from approving their own changes** to enforce segregation of duties.
 By default, anyone with push permission on the source branch can both add commits and vote on PR approval.
-Selecting this option means the most recent pusher's vote automatically doesn't count.
+Selecting this option means the most recent pusher's vote doesn't count, even if they can ordinarily approve their own changes.

 - Select **Allow completion even if some reviewers vote to wait or reject** to allow PR completion even if some reviewers vote against approval.
 The minimum number of reviewers must still approve.

+- Under **When new changes are pushed**:

+  - Select **Require at least one approval on the last iteration** to require at least one approval vote for the last source branch change.
+  - Select **Reset all approval votes (does not reset votes to reject or wait)** to remove all approval votes, but keep votes to reject or wait, whenever the source branch changes,
-- Select **Reset code reviewer votes when there are new changes** to remove all code reviewer votes every time the source branch changes.
+  - Select **Reset all code reviewer votes** to remove all reviewer votes whenever the source branch changes, including votes to approve, reject, or wait.

 ::: moniker-end